Gesee-y/Cruise.jl/README.md

 For example make an ECSPlugin and other plugins and logics requiring an ECS will work smoothly Same with SceneTree or any crazy game architecture you have always dreamed of.

-The DAG has been choosen for Cruise because it's a more fundamental architecture that allows greater flexibility than locking the user in something like a SceneTree or an ECS in the sense that it allows the other architecture to be added on top of it with a clear separation of concerns.
+The DAG has been choosen for Cruise because it's a more fundamental architecture that allows greater flexibility than locking the user in something like a SceneTree or an ECS in the sense that it allows the other architecture to be added on top of it with a clear separation of concerns simply by making them as plugins.

 Cruise already comes with 3 architectures: Dataflow, ECS and SceneTree.
 Just waiting for you to add your own idea.